 It’s easy to find stuff you want on their site and the search function is excellent.

 There’s some really good value product to be found.

-Ebay is the oldest secondhand platform on the Internet of any real size.
+Ebay is one of the oldest secondhand and thrift platforms on the Internet of any real size.

-Sadly, its once sterling reputation has been somewhat tarnished over the years which is a shame because there’s a lot of fantastic products on the site and often at the lowest prices of any thrifting site.
+Sadly, its once sterling reputation has been somewhat tarnished over the years which is a shame because there’s a lot of fantastic products on the site and often at the lowest price point of any thrifting site.